rage/java-programming/data/grading-and-exams.md

 information_page: true
 ---

+<notice><strong>No more exams will be held on this course.</strong> You can receive a certificate upon completing at least 25% of exercises per part.
+The certificates are seperate for Java Programming I and Java Programming II.</notice>

 The Java Programming MOOC contains University of Helsinki's courses Introduction to Programming (parts 1-7) and Advanced Course in Programming (parts 8-14).
 A free online exam will be held for both parts and both will be graded seperately.

 The exam corresponding to Introduction to Programming is to be completed after parts 1-7.
 Likewise, the exam corresponding to Advanced Course in Programming is to be completed after parts 8-14.